 This subject will focus on clinical decision support and smart healthcare services and applications.
 The content includes a hands-on exercise with a clinical decisions support tool algorithm.

 This topic covers m-Health in clinical and home settings, remote patient monitoring applications, challenges and future trends, basic computer programming exercises for beginners and hands-on exercises with mobile health applications.
+Mobile health (m-Health) includes medical services and public health activities enabled by mobile devices.
+Most uses of mobile health are delivered by either texting or through apps.

 Family Medicine and Telemedicine Specialist